Improving Behaviour: Building Positive Classrooms

 Proactive routines, strong relationships and consistent systems — evidence-informed behaviour for Bangladeshi classrooms.

 Misbehaviour drains energy and costs learning time.
-Behaviour is not just about rules — it’s about relationships and routines.
-Built on the Education Endowment Foundation’s behaviour guidance, this course takes a proactive approach: understand your pupils, teach learning behaviours, and create consistent systems that work for everyone.
+Behaviour is not only about rules — it is about relationships, routines and clear expectations that pupils understand and can meet.
+Built on the Education Endowment Foundation’s behaviour guidance, this course takes a proactive approach: know your pupils, teach learning behaviours explicitly, and use consistent routines that work in busy Bangladeshi classrooms.

 What to expect